tomchomiak/ES2015/README.md

   - [Arrow Functions](#arrow-functions)

 ### Let
 `Let` variables are scoped to the nearest *block* and are not hoisted to the top of the function like regular variables declared with `var`.
-A block is any code section with curly braces (i.e. if, else, for, while, etc.)

 ```javascript
 function testFunc (){